-Don't let a head of curls fool you.
-While plenty of women are blessed with curly locks, others have to achieve the texture by way of a chemical permanent.
-To get the look of natural curls, stylist can use rods in different shapes and sizes.
+Don't let a head full of curls fool you.
+While plenty of people are blessed with curly locks, others have to achieve the texture by way of a chemical permanent.
+To get the look of natural curls, stylists can use rods in different shapes and sizes.

 This classic perm looks vintage and wavy.
-This look can be achieved with a basic perm style done on one-length hair and medium rods.
+This look can be achieved with a speciality perm style such as a finger wave.
 It is best to let this style dry naturally.
-Excessive drying and using a comb or brush will make it look frizzy.
+Excessive drying and using a comb or brush will make this type of perm look frizzy.
 Using a serum with argon oil will keep your waves looking soft and defined.

 Pin Curl Perm

-Using large rods in a spiral perm can create a retro-style, similar to vintage pin curls.
-Hollywood beauties ranging from young Shirley Temple to Geena Davis have sported this style throughout the 1900s.
+The classic curl perm is a retro-style, often referred to as a pin curl, and Hollywood beauties ranging from young Shirley Temple to Geena Davis have sported this style throughout the 1900s.
 It's a perfect solution for adding volume to thin, lank hair, and it's easy to style on the go by simply running the fingers through the curls to separate them.
 This type of perm results in bouncy, loose curls with lots of body and movement.

 A spiral perm creates tons of tight, well-defined spiral curls that have both bounce and movement.
-This type of perm works best with long hair and often uses longer rods.
-For tighter, smaller curls, smaller rods can be used.
+This type of perm works best with long hair and uses longer rods.
 Remember that hair shrinks a bit with a perm, so let it grow to below your desired length prior to perming.